luciagza/BIONIC/README.md

 python Models/main_github.py --fold {test fold} --seed {random seed}
 ```

+If you wish to reproduce the paper results, the arguments can take the following values:

+- `fold`: from 0 to 9 (10-fold cross-validation).
+- `seed`: from 0 to 9 (10 random seeds).

 This will:

 - Train the indicated model using the specified parameters and dataset.